linuxsand/QuickBuild_Hotkeys/readme.md

 1. Download and install [AutoHotkey](https://autohotkey.com/)
 2. Use QuickBuild.ahk in this repo
-3. Run Cognex QuickBuild to test
+3. Open Cognex VisionPro QuickBuild, set its language to english

 -----------